railsbridge/docs/sites/en/workshop/more_teacher_training_2016.deck.md

 * You get more feedback about which students are more challenged with the material
 * Feedback loop during the lesson

-# Avoid these checks for understanding
+# Avoid These Checks For Understanding
 * Do you understand?
 * Can I move on?
 * Any questions?